intelligentplant/AppStoreConnect.Adapters/docs/tutorials/mqtt-adapter/README.md

 # Update the Adapter Options Editor Form

+The `Pages/Settings.cshtml` file and its associated code-behind file contain the Razor markup and logic that is used to edit our adapter settings at runtime via the browser.

 Replace the contents of `Pages/Settings.cshtml` with the following code to allow editing of the MQTT-specific properties in the `MyAdapterOptions` class: